timusus/RecyclerView-FastScroll/README.md

 The style is loosely based on the ListView FastScroller from whatever the last version of Lollipop was.
 This library borrows heavily from [Google's Launcher3 FastScroller](https://android.googlesource.com/platform/packages/apps/Launcher3/)

 ###Gradle###

-`compile 'com.simplecityapps:recyclerview-fastscroll:1.0.5'`
+`compile 'com.simplecityapps:recyclerview-fastscroll:1.0.6'`

 ###Usage###
 You must use `FastScrollRecyclerView` as your base `RecyclerView`.

-If your RecyclerView Adapter implements a SectionIndexer, the FastScrollPopup will display the text returned from that implementation.
+See the sample project if you're having trouble.

+Via xml:

+     <com.simplecityapps.recyclerview_fastscroll.views.FastScrollRecyclerView
+             android:id="@+id/recycler"
+             android:layout_width="match_parent"
+             android:layout_height="match_parent"
+             app:fastScrollAutoHide="true"
+             app:fastScrollAutoHideDelay="1500"
+             app:fastScrollPopupBgColor="@color/colorAccent"
+             app:fastScrollPopupTextColor="@android:color/primary_text_dark"
+             app:fastScrollThumbColor="@color/colorAccent" />

+To display the FastScrollPopup, your adapter must implement `FastScrollRecyclerView.SectionedAdapter` and override `getSectionName()`.

 ![Screenshot](https://github.com/timusus/RecyclerView-FastScroll/blob/master/screenshot.jpg)

+###Updates###
+Note: as of v1.0.6, the FastScrollPopup no longer requires your adapter to implement `SectionIndexer`, but rather `FastScrollRecyclerView.SectionedAdapter`, which is much easier to use.

 ###Licenses###